Hi, I'm the co-author (with my Maltese dog Chiclet) of the award-winning

 leashes.
 Hawks and owls can fly off with

 small dogs.
 Coyotes grab them off leashes and

-run.
+bound over fences.
 You must maintain constant vigilance.
 Never walk

 your dog at dawn or dusk or when it's dark.
 They are also

 a popular target of dog thieves, so beware.
 If your